ftravers/datomic-tutorial/README.md

       :cars [{:db/id 1}
              {:db/id 2}]}]

-So this datomic database has 3 entries/entities/maps.
+So this datomic database has 3 entries (entities/maps/rows).
 A user, `ftravers`, who owns 2 cars.
-Every map has to have a `:db/id`.
+Every map (entity) must have a `:db/id`.
 This is what uniquely identifies that entity to datomic.
 Datomic `:db/id`'s are actually very large integers, so the data above is actually a bit fake, but I keep it simple to communicate the concept.

 As we can see in the above example, the `:cars` field of the user `ftravers` points (refers/links) to the cars he owns using the `:db/id` field.
+The `:db/id` field allows one entity to refer to another entity (or many other entities).

-## Keywords<a id="sec-1-2" name="sec-1-2"></a>
+## Map Fields<a id="sec-1-2" name="sec-1-2"></a>

+So datomic is a vector of maps.
+A map has fields.
+In our example we had the fields:

+    :db/id
+    :car/make
+    :car/model
+    :year
+    :user/name
+    :user/age
+    :cars

-The keywords that our maps use are not just hodge-podge, willy-nilly, used.
-Rather we have to specify ahead of time the set of fields that maps are allowed to use.
+Datomic doesn't allow you to just go ahead and pick any old keyword as a field (or key) to entity maps.
+Rather we have to specify ahead of time which keywords entities in datomic can use.
 This is called creating a schema.

-A schema in regular relational database (RDBMS) means specifying tables and columns.
-In datomic, we ONLY specify 'columns', or the entire set of allowed keywords.

-Just like in an RDBMS, when we specify a column, we indicate the type of data that will live in that field.
-We might setup a column to be a foriegn key (reference/link) to the primary key of another table.
-Thats how you link rows together.

-So lets take a break from concepts and see how to connect to a database quickly.

-    (def db-url "datomic:free://127.0.0.1:4334/omn-dev")
-    (def db-conn (atom (d/connect db-url)))
+In the SQL world, creating a schema means defining table names, column names and the data types a column will house.

+In datomic, we do away with the concept of a table.
+You could say datomic ONLY specifies 'columns'.
+Here a column in SQL is equivalent to a field in datomic.
+When we specify a column in SQL we give it a name, and we indicate what it will hold, a string, integer, etc&#x2026;  In datomic we do a similar thing, we define fields stating what their name is and what type of data they hold.
+Datomic calls fields **attributes**.

 ## Basic Schema<a id="sec-1-3" name="sec-1-3"></a>

-Now lets define a schema with just one field.
+Lets see how to create a field in datomic.
+We'll start with creating just one field.
+This field will *hold* an email value.

     (def schema [{:db/doc "A users email."
                   :db/id #db/id[:db.part/db]